Excel VBA RGB Color

 Once the FONT property was chosen in this property we are trying to change the color, so choose the color property of the FONT.

 Put equal sign and open RGB function.

 Sub RGB_Example1() Range("A1:A8").Font.Color = RGB( End Sub

 Give random integer numbers ranging from 0 to 255 for all the three arguments of the RGB function.

 Sub RGB_Example1() Range("A1:A8").Font.Color = RGB(300, 300, 300) End Sub

 Ok, now run the code and see the result of font colors of the cells from A1 to A8.

-Below are VBA RGB color codes to get some of the common colors.
+Below are RGB color codes to get some of the common colors.

 You can just change the integer number combination from 0 to 255 to get the different sorts of colors.

-For the same range of cells let’s see how to change the background color of these cells.
+For the same range of cells let’s see how to change the background colour of these cells.